bbauska/W3Cx-3of5/README.md

 <h4>Explanations:</h4>

--   *Line 32*: we added an empty unnumbered list (<ul>..</ul>) to the form, with the CSS class="error-messages".
-We will use this class attribute for styling, and hiding by default, the error messages using CSS (see lines *12-20*, *line 13* hides the messages by default).
+-   <i>Line 32</i>: we added an empty unnumbered list (<ul>..</ul>) to the form, with the CSS class="error-messages".
+We will use this class attribute for styling, and hiding by default, the error messages using CSS (see lines <i>12-20</i>, <i>line 13</i> hides the messages by default).

--   *Lines 97-102* look at all forms in the document and call a function that will replace the default validation behavior for all of them: the replaceValidationUI(form) function.
+-   <i>Lines 97-102</i> look at all forms in the document and call a function that will replace the default validation behavior for all of them: the replaceValidationUI(form) function.

--   This function first disables all default behavior (no more display of bubbles during form submission), this is done at *lines 45-57*.
+-   This function first disables all default behavior (no more display of bubbles during form submission), this is done at <i>lines 45-57</i>.

--   *Line 66*: we add a click listener to the submit button of the current form.
+-   <i>Line 66</i>: we add a click listener to the submit button of the current form.

--   *Line 67* gets all invalid input fields for that form,
+-   <i>Line 67</i> gets all invalid input fields for that form,

--   *Lines 76-83*: For each invalid field, we get the value of the name attribute of the corresponding label, we also get the validation error message, and we build a list item(<li>...</li>).
+-   <i>Lines 76-83</i>: For each invalid field, we get the value of the name attribute of the corresponding label, we also get the validation error message, and we build a list item(<li>...</li>).

--   *Line 86*: Then we add this list element (a formatted error message corresponding to an invalid input field) to the error message container.
+-   <i>Line 86</i>: Then we add this list element (a formatted error message corresponding to an invalid input field) to the error message container.

--   *Lines 90-93*: The focus is given to the first invalid field that shows an error message.
+-   <i>Lines 90-93</i>: The focus is given to the first invalid field that shows an error message.

 <h3 id="ch6-1-1">6.1.1 Video Intro -- Module 6</h3>